joshuar/go-hass-agent/README.md

 ### _Can I disable some sensors?_

-- The agent itself does not currently support disabling individual sensors.
+- There is currently some limited support for disabling certain _groups_ of sensors.
+In the [preferences](#️-preferences), under the `worker_prefs` sections, you can find some controls to disable some sensor groups.
- However, you can disable the corresponding sensor entity in Home Assistant, and the agent will stop sending updates for it.
+- Alternatively, you can disable the corresponding sensor entity in Home Assistant, and the agent will stop sending updates for it.
   - To disable a sensor entity, In the [customisation options](https://www.home-assistant.io/docs/configuration/customizing-devices/) for a sensor/entity, toggle the *Enabled* switch.
 The agent will automatically detect the disabled state and send/not send updates as appropriate.

-> [!NOTE]
->
-> While the agent will stop sending updates for a disabled sensor, it
-> will not stop gathering the raw data for the sensor.
+  - Note that disabling a sensor in Home Assistant will **not** stop Go Hass Agent from gathering the raw data for the sensor.
+Only disabling it via the Agent preferences file will stop any data gathering.

 [⬆️ Back to Top](#-table-of-contents)